Karafuto 1945 Natsu Hyōsetsu no Mon: Pressure by the USSR

 Despite the film's release in many nations, including the Soviet Union, Moscow argued that the film defamed the Soviet Union and the Soviet people and would only make people more hostile towards the USSR.
 The movie was eventually banned in the Soviet Union after two weeks' distribution in Hokkaidō and western Kyūshū.
 On August 25, 2008, a Japanese television drama was aired called Kiri no Hi, which was based on the same historical events.
 However, the television drama caused less of a political uproar in Russia than Karafuto 1945 Summer Hyosetsu no Mon, due to the movie's insistence that it was a work of "fiction" and because it did not focus on the Red Army's crimes and brutality but instead talked about a wish for world peace.

 Re-release

-On July 17, 2010, when the film was almost 36 years old, it was released in various theatres worldwide.
+On July 17, 2010, when the film was almost 36 years old, it was re-released in various theatres worldwide.